oliviacpu/Glitch-Community/STYLE.md

     * Only export one component per `.js` file.
 The component you're exporting should have the same name as the file it's contained in (e.g. `TextArea` is exported from `text-area.js` and styles should be in `text-area.styl`).
     * Classnames should be camelcased to make them easier to refer to in Javascript (e.g. `markdownContent` not `markdown-content`).
 1. Where possible, we'd like to avoid passing styles into the components via props and instead rely on named props that cover the use cases of the different modes of the component (e.g. `Button` accepts a `type` prop like `"tertiary"` or `"dangerZone"`) that can be passed into the component.
 The named props then define the styles that apply - the classnames npm package can be used to combine these in more readable ways (see [Button.js](https://glitch.com/edit/#!/community?path=src/components/buttons/button.js:15:0) for an example)
-    * Don't use HTML tag names like button or p to override styles in parent components though - if this is happening, either define a different set of props on the child component or pass in classNames.
+    * Don't use HTML tag names like button or p to override styles in parent components though - if this is happening, either define a different set of props on the child component to acommodate the style you need or pass in classNames.
 1. Create stories for each relevant variant of the component in `stories/index.js`.
     * As well as providing a visual guide for all the building blocks of our site, our designers use this for visual QA.
     * Once this file gets too big, we'll likely start splitting it out, but for now all stories should go in there.